Seven ways you can prepare your park home for winter

 Stop draughts

-The cold weather will always do its best to find a way into your home, so the moment you feel a draught you need to take action to lock in the heat.
+The cold weather will always do its best to find a way into your home.
+The moment you feel a draught, there are things you can do to lock in the heat.
 The edges of doors and windows are the biggest culprits, but you might find that there are tiny gaps elsewhere in your park home.
-Combat this problem yourself with some self-adhesive draught strips or caulk and work your way around the property sealing these gaps.
+Solve this problem yourself with some self-adhesive draught strips or caulk, and work your way around the property sealing these gaps.

 Check your boiler